Brockley Jack, SE4 2DH

 - 410 Brockley Road, SE4 2DH

-A long-standing pub near Crofton Park Station, rebuilt in the late-19th century, and refurbished in mid-2008.
+Pub near Crofton Park Station, rebuilt in the late 19th century and refurbished in mid-2008.

-Food "events" advertised on a flyer included pie nights on Wednesdays, curry nights on Thursdays (with a quiz from 8:30pm), fish and chips nights on Fridays, tapas (7pm-11pm) and live entertainment on Saturdays, and roast lunches on Sundays (plus another quiz, again from 8:30pm).
+Food "events" advertised on a flyer in October 2008 included pie nights on Wednesdays, curry nights on Thursdays (with a quiz from 8:30pm), fish and chips nights on Fridays, tapas (7pm-11pm) and live entertainment on Saturdays, and roast lunches on Sundays (plus another quiz, again from 8:30pm).

-Accessibility: Didn't notice whether there was a step to get in.
+Accessibility: No step to get in.
 The ladies' is up a couple of flights of stairs and round several corners and really quite an adventure to get to.
 The gents' is up three steps with no handrail.